Thimphu Drupchen or festival

 Who introduced dzong in Bhutan?

-Simtokha Dzong was the first dzong to be constructed by Zhabdrung Ngawang Namgyal, the greatest builder of Dzongs in Bhutan who undertook the construction of six Dzongs to consolidate his newly acquired domain in western Bhutan and to defend himself from both the internal foes and external enemies.
+Simtokha Dzong was the first dzong to be constructed by Zhabdrung Ngawang Namgyal.
+The greatest builder of Dzongs in Bhutan undertook the construction of six Dzongs.
+This is to consolidate his newly acquired domain in western Bhutan.
+Also to defend himself from both internal foes and external enemies.

 All Categories